mpv-player/mpv/DOCS/man/en/options.rst

     ``--ss=10 --endpos=56``
         Stop at 1 minute 6 seconds.

---extbased, --no-extbased
-    Enabled by default.
+--no-extbased, --extbased
-    Disables extension-based demuxer selection.
+    ``--no-extbased`` disables extension-based demuxer selection.
 By default, when the file type (demuxer) cannot be detected reliably (the file has no header or it is not reliable enough), the filename extension is used to select the demuxer.
     Always falls back on content-based demuxer selection.